NeuralBlitz/NBX-ymovies-v3/AUTH_README.md

 # YMovies - Authentication System

-This document provides comprehensive instructions for setting up and using the authentication system in the Netflix Clone project.
+This document provides comprehensive instructions for setting up and using the authentication system in the YMovies project.

 ## Table of Contents
 1. [Overview](#overview)